Arkay-1248/Do-Not-Go-Gentle/Readme.md

 **_Before you launch_**, make sure check out the optionals tab in mo2.
 It should look something similar to this. ![image](https://github.com/Arkay-1248/Do-Not-Go-Gentle/blob/main/.github/Screenshot_20230214_034255.png) Feel free to enable or disable any of the mods in this section, but maybe read up on them before you do so.
 For instance, the list is tuned for 3rd person combat, so disabling Seamless Combat Camera because you always play 1st person means you are missing out a key part of the list.

 Currently, there are two mods you need to disable before launching.
 Please disable the mod "Stats of Stealing" before you launch.
 It is broken.
-As well, disable the mod "Racial Skin Variance", unless you have a CPU >= 12900k and/or a GPU >=3090, it will cause stutters even while you have good fps unless you have a really beefy computer.
+As well, disable the mod "Racial Skin Variance", unless you have a CPU >= 12900k and/or a GPU >=3090, it will cause stutters even while you have good fps unless you have a really beefy computer. **_YOU MUST NOW_** replace the synthesis.esp included in the list by defautl with [this file](file link).
+If you are unsure how to do so, ask in the discord server.
+That's better than breaking things.

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.